 It is a condition of your event permit that you do not put up any decorations or signs and anything else to Central Park structures.
 If you feel that you need a balloon or sign to show your guests which way to go then please nominate a guest to hold them.

 There is a one-way circular drive that goes around the inside of Central Park.
 The horse and carriages usually take this route.
 They charge by their time.
 They do not generally take people from one place to another.
 Many of the wedding locations are not accessible by horse and carriage and are just a few minutes' walk from the nearest entrance.
 I can tell you which is the closest entrance to your ceremony location and I can draw a walking route on a map to show where you should go.
 I can also book you a pedicab for guests who cannot walk to the ceremony.
 Then I can tell you where you can get on a carriage for a ride around Central Park after your wedding.

 I usually do not attend the weddings.
 This is because planning these weddings is my part time job and I must be protective of my time.
 My full time job is being a mother.
 Also, I have been planning weddings in Central Park for several years now, I've planned hundreds of weddings, and I have been working with my team for a long time.
 We all know each other well, communicate well, and will know where to be and when.
 I do not work with people who are unreliable and all of my team will be there when they say they will.
 I work out a detailed plan of timings for the day with all the couples and they have everyone's contact details, including mine, and I am contactable by phone on the day.
 Other wedding planners may attend your wedding, but of course they will charge you for their time and I have found with the weddings that I plan that this role is not really needed on the day with good planning.
-This is why I can charge the low prices that I do.
+This helps me to charge the low prices that I do.